sebastipa/TOSCA/docs/sphinx/source/03_examples/01_neutral_abl_test.rst

 Neutral ABL Example
 -------------------

-This example case shows how to simulate a conventionally neutral atmospheric boundary layer (CNBL) in TOSCA.
+The *tests/NeutralABLTest* example case shows how to simulate a conventionally neutral atmospheric boundary layer (CNBL) in TOSCA.
 CNBLs are characterized by a strong capping inversion layer of thickness :math:`\Delta h`, across which a potential temperature jump :math:`\Delta \theta` is observed.
 Stratification is neutral below the inversion layer, while it is